pingcap/docs/tidb-specific-system-variables.md

 ### ddl_slow_threshold

-- Scope:SESSION
+- Scope: SESSION
-- Default value:300
+- Default value: 300
-- Ddl operations will be output to the log if its time consumption exceeds the threshold value.
+- DDL operations whose execution time exceeds the threshold value are output to the log.
 The unit is millisecond.

 ### tidb_pprof_sql_cpu <span class="version-mark">New in v4.0</span>

-- Scope:SESSION
+- Scope: SESSION
-- Default value:0
+- Default value: 0
 - This variable is used to control whether to mark the corresponding SQL statement in the profile output to identify and troubleshoot performance issues.

 ### tidb_skip_isolation_level_check

-- Scope:SESSION
+- Scope: SESSION
-- Default value:0
+- Default value: 0
-- After this switch is enabled, if an isolation level not supported by TiDB is assigned to `tx_isolation`, no error will be reported.
+- After this switch is enabled, if an isolation level unsupported by TiDB is assigned to `tx_isolation`, no error is reported.

 ### tidb_low_resolution_tso

-- Scope:SESSION
+- Scope: SESSION
-- Default value:0
+- Default value: 0
-- This variable is used to set whether to enable the low precision tso feature.
-After this feature is enabled, new transactions will use a ts updated every 2s to read data
+- This variable is used to set whether to enable the low precision TSO feature.
+After this feature is enabled, new transactions use a timestamp updated every 2 seconds to read data.
-- The main scenario is to reduce the overhead of acquiring tso for small read-only transactions when old data can be tolerated.
+- The main applicable scenario is to reduce the overhead of acquiring TSO for small read-only transactions when reading old data is acceptable.

 ### tidb_replica_read <span class="version-mark">New in v4.0</span>

-- Scope:SESSION
+- Scope: SESSION
 - Default value: leader
 - This variable is used to control where TiDB reads data.
 Here are three options:
     - leader: Read only from leader node